-- Represents employers in a broad range of employment-related litigation, including discrimination, whistleblower, and wrongful termination lawsuits.
+- Representing employers in a broad range of employment-related litigation, including discrimination, whistleblower, and wrongful termination lawsuits.

-- Frequently conducts training and educational seminars on a variety of topics, including employment discrimination and harassment prevention..
+- Conducting training and educational seminars on employment discrimination prevention, including sexual harassment prevention.

 - Carleton v.
 Commonwealth of Massachusetts, 447 Mass.
 791 (2006) (amici brief)